InvestmentSystems/recombinator/README.md

 #### Optimal Block-Length
-In order to preserve temporal dependence in time-series data, bootstrapping algorithms sample from the original data in blocks rather than sampling single observations.
+In order to preserve temporal dependence in time-series data, bootstrap algorithms sample from the original data in blocks rather than sampling single observations.
 A key question is what block length to use.
 We are using a data based block length selection algorithm due to Politis and White (2004) with corrections by Patton, Politis, and White (2007).
 This algorithm produces optimal block-lengths for the circular block bootstrap and the stationary bootstrap for the estimation of the variance of the mean.

-Recombinator currently provides optimal block-length selection for the circular block and the stationary block bootstrap.
 Import the optimal block-length selection functionality:
 <pre>
 from recombinator.optimal_block_length import optimal_block_length